This project was supported

 for the authors' 2006 Journal of Politics article.

-This site is a work in progress and the full site will be rolled out in the summer of 2016.
+This site is a work in progress and the full site will be rolled out in 2017.
 Contact Kevin Corder if you need data or have questions.